dianalabgr/GTEx_microbiome_analysis/README.md

   1. QC_samples_subjects
   2. download_GTEx_data
   3. Quality_Trimming_reads
-  4. Taxonomic_Assignment_Agamemnon (here are the folder Agamemnon_changed_folders that contains all the files different from the original GitHub repo, you just replace them in the AGAMEMNON folder - needs the extra files from the original repo to run, and the folder creation_reference_database with the instruction on how to create the database used in the study).
+  4. Taxonomic_Assignment_Agamemnon (here are the folder Agamemnon_changed_folders that contains all the files different from the original github repo (https://github.com/ivlachos/agamemnon), you just replace them in the AGAMEMNON folder and you follow the instructions in the folder creation_reference_database on how to create the database used in the study.
 To run AGAMEMNON see the https://github.com/ivlachos/agamemnon/wiki/Use-case
   5. Isolation_microbial_reads_remaping_bowtie
   6. humann3_after_bowtie
   7. Taxonomic_Assignment_Kaiju